zhiyu-zz/bf528-project_5/README.md

 # Project Description
 Concordance of microarray and RNA-Seq differential gene expression is the third group project in BF528.
 In this individual project, I am taking the Data Curator and Programmer roles which I did not play before in project 3.
+Scripts for the Analyst role that I wrote for project 3 are in here as well.
 Analyses are performed on toxogroup 6.
 <br/>
 The goal of this project is to reproduce part of the results of the study *A comprehensive study design reveals treatment- and transcript abundance–dependent concordance between RNA-seq and microarray data* conducted by Wang et al, and to learn and practice using modern bioinformatics tools in differential expression analyses. <br/>
 <br/>
 The objective of the original study is to evaluate the similarities and differences between RNA-Seq and microarray platforms in terms of differentially expressed genes (DEGs) identification and the accuracy of predictive models generated from these two platforms.
-In this project, I performed RNA-Seq read alignment, quality control of raw sequencing data and alignment results, read summarization, and differential expression analysis. <br/>
+In this project, I performed RNA-Seq read alignment, quality control of raw sequencing data and alignment results, read summarization, and differential expression analysis.
+I performed differential expression analysis on microarray data and calculated cross-platform concordance of DEGs in project 3. <br/>
 <br/>

 <br/>